ibm-cloud-docs/watson-assistant/deploy-sms.md

 If you want your assistant to be able to switch between voice and text during a customer interaction, enable both the phone and text messaging integrations.
 The integrations do not need to use the same third-party service provider.
 For more information, see [Integrating with phone](/docs/watson-assistant?topic=watson-assistant-deploy-phone).

+## Before you begin

+To integrate Twilio with your assistant, you must have at least a Developer role.
+For more information, see the [difference in roles for Twilio](https://help.twilio.com/articles/223136227){: external}.

+If you don't have a text messaging phone number, set up an *SMS with Twilio* account and get a phone number.
+{: important}

 ## Integrating *SMS with Twilio*
 {: #deploy-sms-twilio}